 Screen recordings

-A screen recording, also known as a screencast, is a recording of your own screen that can then be made available as a video.
-This can be, for example, the slides of a lecture with the corresponding explanations as an audio recording - but the teacher can also be recorded at the same time.
-Screencasts are also often used to explain software or a programme, for example, as the processes and the mouse pointer are shown.
+A screen recording, also known as a screencast, is a recording of one’s own screen, which can then be made available as a video.
+This might, for example, consist of the slides from a lecture accompanied by the relevant explanations as an audio recording – but the lecturer can also be recorded at the same time.
+Screencasts are also frequently used to explain software or a programme, for example, as they show the processes and the mouse pointer.

-Long lectures with sound should be avoided; the face-to-face format would be preferable here.
-However, short clips (max.
-15 minutes) can be a useful addition to face-to-face lectures or seminars, e.g. to answer frequently asked questions from students.
+Long lectures with audio should be avoided; in such cases, face-to-face teaching is preferable.
+However, short clips (maximum 15 minutes) can be a useful supplement to face-to-face lectures or seminars and can, for example, answer frequently asked questions from students.

 Recording screencasts with PowerPoint